 - COLLOIDAL SILVER – a powerful natural antibiotic that can be used for 5-10 days to fight infections (bacterial or viral).
 Dosage: As directed on package.

 - EUCALYPTUS – an essential oil that helps sooth sore throats in two ways.
 The aromatic oil has a cooling effect on inflamed tissue, and the tannins in eucalyptus exert soothing astringent action as well.
-Dosage: As directed.
-Best used in a tea or lozenge form.
+Dosage: As directed, topically.

 - GARLIC (and onions) – both have antiviral and antibiotic activity which help boost immunity while fighting infection.
 Dosage: 1-2 tablets with each meal.

 - BERBERINE – a broad-spectrum antimicrobial that kills Strept. (bacteria) and viral infections.
 Plants that contain berberine include goldenseal, barberry, and Oregon grape.
 Because these herbs are bitter tasting, using an herbal tea with honey may be more pleasant.
 Dosage: As directed on label.

 - MEDICINAL MUSHROOMS (Reishi, Maitake or Shitake extract) – may be supplemented if a viral infection is suspected, or excessively low immune system.
 Dosage: As directed on label.